Research Links Genes To Brain Injury Risk

 The research was driven by an interest in brain injuries suffered by athletes and soldiers, but as mentioned above, it could have implications for those who suffer brain injuries in all types of accidents.
 While the research is currently in a very early phase, the scientists hope that it could lead to a blood test that will help individuals learn about their genetic predispositions to concussion and head trauma.
 This would help people here in Connecticut make informed decisions about things such as signing up to play football or entering the military.

 As it stands, the treatment options for a brain injury are limited.
 Early medical evaluation and treatment, however, can be critical.
-It is important to seek medical attention after suffering a concussion or blow to the head.
-It can also be wise to talk to a personal injury attorney about your options.
+It is important to seek New Haven brain injury attorney about your options.
 It may be possible to obtain compensation for your medical and rehabilitative expenses as well as other costs.

 Source: Washington Post, “Finding a link between genes and brain injury: Are some people predisposed to trauma?,” Eric Niiler, May 5, 2014